zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-15-SST-Partitioning-toggle/index.md

   ]
 }
 ```
-Completing of the job and the PI.
+Completing the job and the PI.
 ```shell
 $ zbctl complete job 2251799813685256 --insecure
 Completed job with key '2251799813685256' and variables '{}'